rpatil524/Community-Notebooks/Notebooks/Quick_Start_Guide_to_ISB-CGC.md

 [ISB-CGC](https://isb-cgc.appspot.com/)

-This Quick Start Guide gives an overview of the data available, account set-up overview, and getting started with a basic example in python.
-If you have read the R version, you can skip to the Example section.
+This Quick Start Guide gives an overview of the data available, account set-up overview, and getting started with a basic example in R. If you have read the python version, you can skip to the Example section.

 ## Access Requirements